tlin23/METPOLE_AI/README.md

 ### Git Index Management

-The project includes a script to manage which Chroma index directories are tracked by Git.
+The project includes scripts to manage which Chroma index directories are tracked by Git.
 By default, only the latest index directory is tracked, which helps keep the repository size manageable.

+#### Automatic Index Tracking

-The script automatically:
+The `update_git_index.py` script automatically:

 1. Identifies the most recently modified index directory
 2. Updates the `.gitignore` file to exclude all other index directories